-A Message from the Chairman: Laurence Geller CBE
+A Message from Chairman Laurence Geller CBE

-A Message from the President: Simon Shaw MBE
+A Message from President Simon Shaw MBE

-With our collective passion, goodwill and expertise our aim is to reduce, manage or cure concussion related injuries, ensure the longevity of players’ games and careers, and safeguard the integrity of the sports we know and love.
+With our collective passion, goodwill and expertise our aim is to reduce, manage or cure concussion related injuries, to ensure the longevity of players’ games and careers, and to safeguard the integrity of the sports we know and love.

 Thank you for the generous support of our sponsors.